 - Work with the trust to identify immediate risks.

 - Subject matter advisor review team (SMART) review.

 - Agree terms of reference for the investigation and send to the family and the trust.

 - Identify any gaps in the evidence.

 - Organise second SMART review.

-- Draft report shared with trust and staff involved to check for factual accuracy.
+- Draft report is shared with trust and staff involved to check for factual accuracy.

-- Draft report shared with the family to check for factual accuracy.
+- Draft report is shared with the family to check for factual accuracy.

 - Final report shared with the family.